leonlinsx/minimal-mistakes/_posts/2020-05-07-josh-wolfe-interview.md

 **Main**

-[Josh Wolfe](https://luxcapital.com/team/josh-wolfe/ "Josh") is a VC at Lux Capital, which invests in early-stage ventures that are solving hard tech problems of the future, such as [drone sentry security systems](https://www.youtube.com/watch?v=pmI4Bwks2bg "Anduril") \[1\].
-He was recently interviewed by Michael Milstein, founder of [Company,](https://www.company.co/about-us/ "Company") a curated community of NYC startups and entreprenuers.
-The video link is [here](https://vimeo.com/414116322 "link"), and notes below cover:
+[Josh Wolfe](https://luxcapital.com/team/josh-wolfe/ "Josh") is a VC at Lux Capital, which invests in early-stage ventures that are "at the outermost edges of what is possible".
+Examples include [drone sentry security systems](https://www.youtube.com/watch?v=pmI4Bwks2bg "Anduril"), [brain machine interfaces](https://luxcapital.com/companies/ctrl-labs/ "Ctrl"), and [3D data platforms](https://luxcapital.com/companies/matterport/ "3D") \[1\].

+Josh was recently interviewed [here](https://vimeo.com/414116322 "Michael") by Michael Milstein, founder of [Company,](https://www.company.co/about-us/ "Company") a curated community of NYC startups and entreprenuers.
+I was going to do a summary of that talk, but realised Josh was also separately interviewed [here](https://podcasts.apple.com/us/podcast/33-josh-wolfe-the-mind-financing-the-future/id1469999563?i=1000473458522 "Eric") by [Eric Weinstein](https://twitter.com/EricRWeinstein?s=20 "Eric"), managing director at Thiel Capital, the investment firm founded by Peter Thiel.
+I'm going to respond to both talks below, combining ideas from each where appropriate, and paraphrasing throughout.

+The talks covered:

+- Thoughts on the current covid situation
+-

  **Current situation**